clj-python/libpython-clj/docs/new-to-clojure.md

 ## About Clojure

-First let me tell you a bit about the history of Clojure as I think it will help with the process of understanding how things came to be the way they are.

 LISP stand for List Processing and it was originally designed by John McCarthy around 1958.
 It was the first language with a garbage collector making it the first truly high level language assuming you don't consider Fortran a high level language.